tahoe-lafs/tahoe-lafs/docs/architecture.rst

 turned on for an hour then disappear for several days).
 Files are encoded in segments of a given maximum size, which affects memory usage.

-The ratio of N/K is the "expansion factor".
+The ratio of ``N``/``k`` is the "expansion factor".
 Higher expansion factors improve reliability very quickly (the binomial distribution curve is very sharp), but consumes much more grid capacity.
-When P=50%, the absolute value of K affects the granularity of the binomial curve (1-out-of-2 is much worse than 50-out-of-100), but high values asymptotically approach a constant (i.e.
+When P=50%, the absolute value of ``k`` affects the granularity of the binomial curve (1-out-of-2 is much worse than 50-out-of-100), but high values asymptotically approach a constant (i.e.
 500-of-1000 is not much better than 50-of-100).
-When P is high and the expansion factor is held at a constant, higher values of K and N give much better reliability (for P=99%, 50-out-of-100 is much much better than 5-of-10, roughly 10^50 times better), because there are more shares that can be lost without losing the file.
+When P is high and the expansion factor is held at a constant, higher values of ``k`` and ``N`` give much better reliability (for P=99%, 50-out-of-100 is much much better than 5-of-10, roughly 10^50 times better), because there are more shares that can be lost without losing the file.